jonasjaeger-sci/mod905/docs/user/input.rst

-which sets the two keywords ``task`` and ``steps`` for the ``Simulation`` section.
-When specifying a section, only the first word in the section title is used to identify the title internally in pyretis.
+which sets the two keywords ``task`` and ``steps`` for the :ref:`Simulation <user-section-simulation>` section.
+When specifying a section, only the first word in the section title is used to identify the title internally in |pyretis|.
 This means that you can just as well write the following:

 .. code-block:: rst

     Simulation
     ----------
     task = md-nve
     steps = 100

 or add any text you like, e.g.:

 .. code-block:: rst